chaorders1/youtube_copilot/draft.md

 1. You will be given a youtube video url
 2. Use chrome icognito mode and open the youtube video url

+### Competitor video analysis
+1. You will be given a youtube video url
+2. Use chrome icognito mode and open the youtube video url
+3. Get the related videos from the youtube video

 ** # Doc **